-38. Indulge in sweet cakes, cupcakes, macaroons and cookies at Buttermilk Bake Shop, where you can also take baking classes and throw parties.
+37. Indulge in sweet cakes, cupcakes, macaroons, and cookies at Buttermilk Bake Shop, where you can also take baking classes and throw parties.

-48. Cool off with fresh frozen yogurt made on site with a variety of fresh and sweet toppings at Culture, or locally-sourced housemade gelato at the nearby L'Albero dei Gelati.
+38. Cool off with fresh frozen yogurt made on site with a variety of fresh and sweet toppings at Culture, or locally-sourced housemade gelato at the nearby L'Albero dei Gelati.

-49. Take your tween or teen to Beacon's Closet or Life Vintage and Thrift for stylish and trendy thrift shopping.
+50. Take your tween or teen to Beacon's Closet or Life Vintage and Thrift for stylish and trendy thrift shopping.

 This article was first published in January 2012 but has since been updated.